 You’ll get varying advice depending where you look.
 Ideally a good acoustic piano is the best instrument to start on but in reality not everyone has one nor the space to fit it in their home.

-An electric keyboard is a good starting point for younger students and I love the Yamaha series.
-The keyboards should have touch sensitivity.
+An electric portable keyboard, such as the Yamaha PSR EW310, is a great starting point for younger students and I personally love the Yamaha series of keyboards but the Casio brand is equally as reliable and good value.
+The keyboard you purchase should have touch sensitivity.
 This allows students to press a key and control the volume (touch), in much the same way as a piano.
+This is important for developing good technique from the start.

-These keyboards are not normally full-sized.
-This means that they have 61 keys instead of the 88 keys a piano has.
-This will only really become an issue once your child moves away from the beginner books.
+Portable keyboards are not normally full-sized.
+This means that they have 61 or 76 keys instead of the 88 keys a full size piano has.
+This will only really become an issue once your child moves away from the beginner books but it is still a good investment for the first year if you are unsure whether your child will like learning the piano.

 The great benefit of these keyboards is all the additional functions – recording, different instrumental sounds, rhythms and the ability to connect to music software on a computer.
 These means there are lots of great tools for experimenting and composing with.
 I always had a set of Yamaha keyboards in my classroom and students loved playing melodies and composing their own pieces.
-You are usually looking at spending between $200 – $600 (depending where you live) on one of these instruments.
+You are usually looking at spending between $200 – $600 (depending where you live in the world) on one of these instruments.

 For a full sized keyboard that doesn’t break the bank, I would recommend the Yamaha P45 portable piano.
-It’s around the $500 mark and will last your child for years.
+It’s around the $600 mark and will last your child for years.
+I’ve had one myself and I loved it.
 It’s a full size keyboard (88 keys) and you can buy the keyboard stand for the keyboard to sit on.
-I would recommend the stand in the picture rather than an x stand as it is sturdy and less wobbly.
+I would recommend the stand in the picture rather than an x stand as it is sturdier and less wobbly.
 This will help with practising and will also mean that the piano is at the correct playing height.

 Again you can purchase all the accessories and I would highly recommend getting a good piano stool.
 The piano stool in the picture above doesn’t adjust but you can buy adjustable piano stools and they really are a good investment.